What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 Launch dates: Hurtigruten’s MS Fridtjof Nansen set sail in 2020; the MV Roald Amundsen debuted in 2019.

-One of the best new cruise ships in the ultra-luxury market is the new Silver Moon from Silversea Cruises.
+One of the best new cruise ships in the non-expedition, ultra-luxury market is the Silver Moon from Silversea Cruises.

 Gigantic suites (minimum size almost 400 square feet) are de rigueur too, along with designer Bulgari toiletries and butler service.
 And if you fancy swimming laps, there’s a pool large enough to do just that.